 Recorlev is a cortisol synthesis inhibitor, meaning that it keeps the adrenal gland from producing too much cortisol.

 According to Stonebridge Biopharma, Recorlev is a safe, effective, and well-tolerated option for patients with endogenous Cushing’s syndrome.

 Recorlev in clinical trials

-Once a therapeutic dose is established, participants continue to take that dose for six months.
-The goal is to identify a range of safe and effective doses that can reduce urinary free cortisol by the end of the six-month maintenance period.
+Once a therapeutic dose was established, participants continued to take that dose for six months.
+The goal was to identify a range of safe and effective doses that could reduce urinary free cortisol by the end of the six-month maintenance period.

-A second global Phase 3 clinical trial (NCT03277690) named LOGICS, began in early April 2018.
-This trial is recruiting participants who are 18 or older who have either completed the SONICS study or who have been diagnosed with endogenous Cushing’s disease that is not due to adrenal or pituitary cancer.
+A second global Phase 3 clinical trial (NCT03277690), named LOGICS, is recruiting participants who are 18 or older and who have either completed the SONICS study or who have been diagnosed with endogenous Cushing’s syndrome that is not due to adrenal or pituitary cancer.